victorpimentel/pfc-scalenet/README.md

 Abstract
 ===

-Many aspects of our everyday life has been drastically affected by the Internet.
+Many aspects of our everyday life have been drastically affected by the Internet.
 As society becomes accustomed to the possibilities of working online, habits change accordingly.
 Traditional applications that are executed natively on the user’s machine are gradually becoming web applications running remotely.

 Meanwhile on the client, browsers are steadily improving to become powerful development platforms.
 This improvement has led to the emer- gence of highly complex web applications based on HTML, CSS and JavaScript, distributing significant processing loads to the client.
 At the same time, you get flexible interfaces able to adapt to very different devices.